ocrmypdf/OCRmyPDF/docs/introduction.rst

 * If a document contains languages outside of those given in the ``-l LANG`` arguments, results may be poor.
 * It is not always good at analyzing the natural reading order of documents.
 For example, it may fail to recognize that a document contains two columns and join text across the columns.
 * Poor quality scans may produce poor quality OCR.
 Garbage in, garbage out.
-* PDFs that use transparent layers are not currently checked in the test suite, so they may not work correctly.
 * It does not expose information about what font family text belongs to.

 OCRmyPDF is also limited by the PDF specification: